Hello and welcome to my Ride Capo bindings review.

 These had a really damp feel to them and there was plenty of padding underfoot for jump landings and just in general for comfort.

-The ratchets are decently smooth on these bindings – not the best that I’ve seen but definitely very smooth – so they’re pretty quick and easy to get in and out of.
+The ratchets are decently smooth on these bindings – not the best that I’ve seen but definitely smooth enough – so they’re pretty quick and easy to get in and out of.

 The toe strap is nice but I didn’t like the Ankle strap as much.
 There is plenty of padding underfoot and the footbed is canted.
-So it pretty much ticks all the boxes for comfort.
+So that ticks a couple of important boxes for comfort.

-The only small thing is that the ankle strap isn’t the most comfortable that I’ve ridden – but it’s still really good and definitely not a deal breaker but enough to not give full marks.
+The ankle strap isn’t the most comfortable that I’ve ridden – but it’s still decent and not a deal breaker but that could be an improvement.